nilbus/conflicts/README.md

 Reproduce this conflict:

     git reset --hard; git clean -df
-    git checkout expertiza.a^1
+    git checkout expertiza.c^1
-    git merge expertiza.a^2
+    git merge expertiza.c^2

-Commit, then compare your solution with the original merge commit: (very incorrect)

-    git diff expertiza.a
+For this exercise, focus only on the conflicting `.erb` files.

 Easiest to check out file using --ours / --theirs, then apply the other change
 ------------------------------------------------------------------------------